The process of buying a house explained

 2. Calculate how much house you can afford

-How much house you can afford is really determined by how much you can pay toward your mortgage every month.
-This isn’t an arbitrary number.
-In fact, it’s your DTI.
-Depending on the lender and the type of mortgage you qualify for, you want a maximum of DTI of 43 percent.
+How much house you can afford is really determined by how much you can pay towards your mortgage every month.
+This isn’t an arbitrary number, In fact, it’s your debt-to-income ratio (DTI).
+Depending on the lender and the type of mortgage you qualify for, you want a maximum DTI of 43%.
 That’s why paying debt down is so important.

 The ultimate decision of how much house you can afford depends on your lender, but you can get a sense by running the numbers on your own or using an online mortgage calculator.
 Plugging your information into a mortgage calculator gives you an estimate of what you’ll pay per month based on current interest rates and the total cost of the home.

-The realtor’s job is to balance your biggest wants with your actual needs.
-Few people can afford a home that checks every box, but a good realtor helps you prioritize what your home must have and find you something within your budget.
+The agent’s job is to balance your biggest wants with your actual needs.
+Few people can afford a home that checks every box, but a good real estate agent helps you prioritize what your home must have and find you something within your budget.

-You want a realtor who specializes in the buyer’s side of the transaction, as opposed to someone who works both sides of the deal.
-This ensures your realtor has your best interests at heart and that they can assist you through every step of the purchase and escrow.
-Remember, when you finally find a house and open escrow, the realtor must help you meet deadlines to avoid costly mistakes.
+You want an agent who specializes in the buyer’s side of the transaction, as opposed to someone who works both sides of the deal.
+This ensures your real estate agent has your best interests at heart, and that they can assist you through every step of the purchase and escrow.
+Remember, when you finally find a house and open escrow, the Realtor must help you meet deadlines to avoid costly mistakes.
 Bottom line?
 Hire a pro.

 6. Go house hunting

-You’ve reviewed your finances, gotten pre-approved for a mortgage, and contacted a realtor.
-Now it’s time for the fun stuff: house hunting!
-Your realtor will likely take you on a tour of available houses.
+You’ve reviewed your finances, gotten preapproved for a mortgage, and contacted a real estate agent.
+Now it’s time for the (sort of) fun stuff—house hunting!
+Your agent will likely take you on a tour of available houses.
 Not only does this help them understand your likes and dislikes, it also gives you a clearer picture of what matters most to you.

 Attending open houses and searching online housing sites such as Zillow or Redfin help with this, too.
 Just remember to focus on homes that fit your budget and meet your highest priorities so you know how one affects the other.
 For example, say you want five bedrooms so you and your three children can each have their own rooms while still having space for guests.
 Your search may reveal that’s unrealistic for your budget.